 The whole vibe of the event deflated.
 When I came out into the event space, people were sobbing and holding each other.
 It was a truly heartbreaking feeling.
 None of us wanted to believe it was true.

-It’s been a year, and the wounds still feel fresh.
+The wounds still feel fresh.
 If we, her fans still feel so heartbroken, imagine how her mom feels.
 How her daughter feels.
 How those who knew her as young Nippy, have felt on a day like today.
 My heart goes out to the Houston family.

 When I think about Whitney Houston, I feel sadness and loss and there’s a bitter pinch to it all.
 Her death left the world with two choices – remember the tragedy, or celebrate her triumphs.
 Sometimes you can’t help but be overcome by the former.
 But for the most part, I choose the latter.
 I want to see Whitney Houston’s legacy cemented in place as an icon who uplifted and inspired.
 Because she certainly inspired so many of us.
 In writing this tribute, I revisited some of Whitney’s most iconic beauty moments and it made me realize anew that Whitney Houston’s images and videos inspired me in so many ways.
 Here are some of her biggest beauty moments – the moments that secured her place as a beauty icon, in my opinion.